evanshunt/evanshunt-next/README.md

 ## Third-party integrations

 * Contentful is used for a headless CMS.
 Log in with `devs@evanshunt.com` with the credentials in LastPass.
+* Using Paid Greensock Plugins - currently on Kalen's account TODO: Needs to be swapped with devs@evanshunt.com.
+Instructions can be found on GSAP admin dashboard on the right side.

 ## Gotchas/trickies